-Myth 1: Filling Taxes is Voluntary
+Tax Myth 1: Filing Taxes is Voluntary

-Sure you’ve heard of various criminals who couldn’t be caught on the actual crime but they were instead caught on tax fraud, or didn’t report their taxable income, etc. The IRS tax instructions clearly states that “income from illegal activities, such as money from dealing illegal drugs, must be included in your income on Form 1040…” Although it may sound crazy, some people do report these types of income on their tax return because they don’t want be charged for their initial crime and tax evasion.
+Sometimes we hear news of criminals who couldn’t be caught on the actual crime but were instead caught on tax fraud.
+Or, of those who didn’t report their taxable income, etc. TheIRS tax instructions states that “income from illegal activities, such as money from dealing illegal drugs, must be included in your income on Form 1040…” Although it may sound crazy, some people do report these types of income on their tax return because they don’t want be charged for their initial crime and tax evasion.

-Myth 3: Home office Deductions Will Cause Instant Audit
+Tax Myth 3: Home office Deductions Will Cause Instant Audit

-Myth 4: Students Don’t Have To Pay Taxes
+Tax Myth 4: Students Don’t Have To Pay Taxes

 Any income you make on the internet is taxable.
 You owe income tax on it, you could owe state tax on it and you could owe sales tax on it.
 Most online businesses are charging sales tax, so it doesn’t matter where you earn the income, you will probably owe tax on it.